 Use olive oil or a hardwood floor polish to give it a shine.

-How Often Should You Clean Hardwood Floors?
+How Often Should You Clean Your Hardwood Floors?

 Regular maintenance is not just a chore; it’s a responsibility that you owe to your beautiful hardwood floors.
 Daily sweeping or vacuuming is a proactive step that prevents debris from scratching the floor, preserving its beauty for years.

-How to Remove Stains from the Floor
+How to Remove Stains from Hardwood Floors

 Avoid using harsh chemicals or scrubbing the floors vigorously to prevent damage.